allbitsnbytes/wp-log-viewer/readme.txt

 * Feature:
 	* One click enable/disable debugging status
 	* One click downloading of smart log file
+	* One click error filtering by clicking error legends
 	* Smart downloads include only the latest unique entries.
 Duplicates are removed to reduce filesize and make reading the file easier
 	* Persist selected view, sorting across login sessions
 	* Settings pane added for easy management of viewer settings
+	* Add and edit custom error types

 * UI:
 	* Wordpress sidebar is folded to increase viewer space
+	* Sidebar is sticky so actions are always present when scrolling
 	* Updated the header to display more error messages and to use less vertical space
+	* Display count for each error type
 	* Smarter display of error legends.
 Only legends with errors are displayed
 	* Search query is not displayed under search bar
 	* Increased error message area to display more horizontally which will reduce scrolling